asthinasthi/marketplace/README.md

 ```

 ## Background Services
-A background polls the database every min for projects due.
+A background service polls the database every min for projects that are due.
 For every project which is due, lowest bid is calculated and assigned.
-Lowest bid takes the total cost into account. i.e FixedPrice vs hourlyRatexhours.
+Lowest bid takes the total cost into account. i.e FixedPrice vs hourlyRate x hours.
 In case there are multiple lowest bids then a lowest bid is selected randomly among them.